harishasmi/ColtsWebDeveloperCourse/learnGit.md

 export DATABASEURL=mongodb://localhost/yelp-camp  in terminal of your local machine

-In heroku, click on settings for the app and set the environment variable as a key value pair
+In heroku, click on settings for the app and set the environment variable as a key value pair in the "Config Vars"